 Care Team Approach

-We have assembled a team of experts that includes specialized surgeons, physical therapists, nurse practitioners, dietitians, and social workers.
+We have assembled a team of experts that includes physicians who specialize in minimally invasive surgery, pelvic floor physical therapists, associate providers, dietitians, and social workers.
 This team enables us to provide the right care for the right patient at the right time.
 For some patients, nonsurgical interventions such as lifestyle modifications, physical therapy and medication can help improve pain and function, while surgery may be the best course of action for others.
 Whatever your needs, our team is here to listen and work with you to develop a treatment plan that is right for you.